 Certified Mobile Technology

 Still wondering what's next after Form Four studies?
 Worry no more!!
 Strathmore University is offering Certified Mobile Technology course just for you!
 The course is designed to help you develop world-class applications and equips you with entrepreneurial skills to present, market and launch your applications.
 The course will [...]

 90% of the world's data has been created in just the past few years.
 Faced with overwhelming amounts of data, organizations are struggling to extract the powerful insights they need to make smarter business decisions.
 To help uncover the true value of your data, @iLabAfrica, Strathmore University is offering a [...]

 @iLabAfrica on 7th Dec.
 2017 hosted a group of American academics, software engineers, and faculty members from Harvard University, Arizona State University and University of Washington.

 The group lead by Prof. Gregg Pascal Zachary (back row-4th from right) of practice at Arizona State University in the School for the “Future of [...]

-@iLabAfrica held an Oracle Big Data training facilitated in partnership between @iLabAfrica's Industry Relations Team; @iLabAfrica's Data Science Team and Oracle Kenya.
+@iLabAfrica held the Oracle Big Data training facilitated in partnership with Oracle Kenya.

-The training focused on making the most of big data by analyzing high volume of data generated in different formats.
-The traught on how to acquire and organize diverse data, analyze data sources alongside existing data to discover new insights and capitalize on [...]
+The training focused on Big Data by analysing data generated in different formats.
+The cohort was trained on how to acquire and organize diverse data, analyze data sources alongside existing data to discover new insights and capitalize on [...]